emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 Metadata should be as comprehensive as possible, using standards and conventions of a discipline, and should be machine-readable.
 Metadata should always accompany a dataset, wherever it is stored, but the best way to do this depends on the format of the data.
-Text files can contain meta-data in in well defined text files such as XML or JSON).
+Text files can contain meta-data in well defined text files such as XML or JSON.
 Some file formats are self-documenting, for example NetCDF, HDF5, and many image files allow for embedded metadata [@rew1990netcdf; @koziol1998hdf5].
 In a relational database, metadata tables should be clearly labeled and linked to the data.
 Ideally a schema will be